A brain tumor is the presence of cancerous cells in the brain. There are 2 types of brain tumors.

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-The doctor will test muscle strength, coordination, reflexes, response to stimuli, and alertness.
-The doctor may also look into your child’s eyes to check for signs of brain swelling.
+Muscle strength, coordination, reflexes, response to stimuli, and alertness will be tested.
+Your child's eyes may be examined to check for signs of brain swelling.

 Examples of surgical procedures used to treat brain tumors include:

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-The doctor may choose to deliver the drugs into cerebrospinal fluid.
+The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 Radiation therapy is the use of radiation to kill cancer cells or shrink tumors.
 This is a common treatment for brain tumors.
-Radiation may be used alone or along with chemotherapy.
-Radiation may be:
+Radiation therapy may be used alone or with chemotherapy.
+Radiation therapy may be:

 Rehabilitation therapy is important to help regain lost skills or learn new ones.
 Rehabilitation therapy includes: